Frequently Asked Questions

 The following are some frequently asked questions about Traverse Independence's programs, services, locations, and intake and referral process.
-For additional information, you can read our Programs & Services brochure (PDF, 1.43 MB).
+For additional information, you can read our Programs and Services Brochure.

-Traverse Independence offers services for adults with physical disabilities and for adults with acquired brain injuries (ABI).
-Visit our Contact Us page for more information or call our Head Office at 519-741-5845.
+A: Traverse Independence offers services for adults with physical disabilities and for adults with acquired brain injuries (ABI).
+Visit our Contact Us page for more information or call Intake Coordinator at 519-741-5845 ext.
+2507.

 Legal Aid Kitchener-Waterloo 519-743-4306

 Ontario Disability Support Program

 Q: What geographic area does Traverse Independence provide services for?